 You want engaging and knowledgeable content more likely to rank higher in SERPs (search engine results pages) – or even better, Google knowledge graph placement, which positions you as the authority on any given topic.

-For example, here’s our CEO Julia McCoy’s book, So You Think You Can Write?, ranking in the Knowledge graph:
+For example, here’s my book, So You Think You Can Write?, ranking in the Knowledge graph:

 Your competition’s editorial process probably doesn’t include carefully structured content.